jalieven/huwee/README.md

 Huwee requires a settings.json to function which contains the different jobs, app-token, etc.
 To register your app and generate a simple settings.json simply run: 'npm start register'.
 Answer the questions and at the end click on your Hue bridge link button.
 After this a settings.json will be generated in the root of this project.
-See the test-settings.json for different types of jobs.

 ## Types of jobs